For a truly special occasion, book your seats at Michelin-starred restaurants in Singapore.

 Expect a modern take on the cuisine, with an explosion of seven fundamental flavours: sour, spicy, hot, sweet, bitter, aromatic and salty.
 Whet your appetite with Shisen Hanten’s five signature appetisers and foie gras chawanmushi with crab roe soup, before tucking into exquisite mains.

-Our top picks are the turbot fish, Sichuan-style stir-fried Kurobuta pork and signature mapo doufu – think soft tofu cubes simmered in a fermented black bean sauce that’s aged three years in the Pidu district of Chengdu, topped with mouth-numbing peppercorns.
-Finally, end your flavour expedition on a sweet note with the refreshing coconut fantasy – almond pudding topped with bird’s nest, served in a young coconut.
+Our top pick is the signature mapo tofu – think soft tofu cubes simmered in a fermented black bean sauce that’s aged three years in the Pidu district of Chengdu, topped with mouth-numbing peppercorns.
+Finally, end your flavour expedition on a sweet note with the refreshing Coconut Fantasy: almond pudding topped with bird’s nest, served in a young coconut.
+If you’re looking for a Michelin-starred restaurant in Singapore serving top-notch Chinese cuisine, this is the one.

-Must-try dishes: Foie gras chawanmushi; turbot fish; Sichuan-style stir-fried Kurobuta pork
+Must-try dishes: Foie gras chawanmushi; mapo tofu; Coconut Fantasy

 Two Michelin stars